microsoft/vscode-docs/release-notes/latest.md

 ## Engineering

-VS Code supports continued integration for branches and pull requests:
+The VS Code GitHub repository supports continued integration for branches and pull requests:

 * [Travis CI](https://travis-ci.org/Microsoft/vscode/) - Linux and OS X
 * [AppVeyor](https://ci.appveyor.com/project/VSCode/vscode) - Windows

-During this first iteration in the open we have also tuned and documented more of our development workflows:
+During this first iteration in the open, we have also tuned and documented more of our development workflows:

 * [How we do issue tracking](https://github.com/Microsoft/vscode/wiki/Issue-Tracking)
 * [How we use the different feedback channels](https://github.com/Microsoft/vscode/wiki/Feedback-Channels)